 Although often associated with country and gospel performers, Curb also has an enduring love of rhythm and blues music dating to his childhood living in the South Los Angeles/Compton area.
 Through the years, Curb also has signed such artists as Sammy Davis Jr., Lou Rawls, Richie Havens, Solomon Burke, the Sylvers, Richard Roundtree ("Shaft"), the Hues Corporation, the Fisk Jubilee Singers, and Gloria Gaynor, whose recording of "Never Can Say Goodbye" was the first No. 1 dance record on the Billboard Dance Chart.
 In 1973, the Incredible Bongo Band had its first single "Bongo Rock", which was the first record used to create the break to break hip hop sound.
 Then in 1975, the Incredible Bongo Band's recording of "Apache" became the Bronx national anthem when Kool Herc began using it as an early hip hop recording.
 Continuing that tradition in recent years, Curb was the co-writer of "Yeah Yeah Yeah" which was recorded by rap artist Fat Joe and The Terror Squad and became a Billboard R&B chart single from their #1 Billboard album and Curb Records has had major hits with "Over and Over," a duet between Tim McGraw and the rapper Nelly, and Curb has recently co-produced five number one Billboard recordings for "American Idol" finalist Kimberley Locke.

 During the 1970s, Curb also began venturing into public service.
 In 1976, he served as co-chair of the Ronald Reagan California Campaign for President and later was co-chair of President Gerald Ford's California campaign.
 In November 1978, Curb was elected California's lieutenant governor, the same year that Democrat Jerry Brown was elected governor.
 During his 1979 to 1983 term, Curb, served as acting governor for about one year, guiding the state during disastrous floods, fires and a threatened prison guard strike.
+Also, during Curb's term, in a landmark decision, the California Supreme Court ruled in Curb's favor with a decision that the Lt.
+Governor not only has the power, but the responsibility of Governor when the Governor is out of state.
 He also served on the University of California Board of Regents and the California State University Board of Trustees.
 Curb also served as President of the California State Senate and Chairman of the Economic Development Commission.
 Curb received a presidential appointment to the United States Trade Negotiations Committee and the USO Board.
 In recent years, Curb has received an appointment to the Tennessee Gubernatorial Economic Board and Tennessee Governor Bill Haslam appointed Curb to be Chairman of the Tennessee Film Entertainment and Music Commission.

 In 1980, Curb served as the national Co-Chairman of President Reagan's successful presidential campaign and Chairman of the convention program in Detroit.
 In 1982, Curb was elected chair of the National Conference of Lieutenant Governors.
 Then in 1983 and 1984, at President Reagan's request, Curb served as Chairman of the National Finance Committee during the president's re-election campaign, responsible for raising more than $100 million.
 In honor of his mentor, Curb played a major role in the Reagan Centennial by sponsoring the rebuilding of the Victory Room at the Ronald Reagan Museum and Library in California.
+Linda and Mike Curb are founders of the Ronald Reagan Presidential Foundation and Institute in Washington, DC. where the Curb Media Center is located.
 Curb also became a member of the President's counsel at the George W. Bush Library and Museum in Dallas Texas.

 Curb has also been active for most of his adult life in motorsports.
 Curb cars have been driven by stars such as Dale Earnhardt, Richard Petty, Greg Biffle, Dale Jarrett, Johnny Sauter, Dan Wheldon, Alexander Rossi, Justin Wilson, Donny Schatz, Kyle Larson, Bryan Clauson, Christopher Bell, Rico Abreu and others who have competed for more than 40 years in the NASCAR circuit or in other major motorsports events including winning the Indianapolis 500 and winning at Daytona International Speedway.
 Curb has won over 500 races in 40 different motorsports series and has won over 25 championships and finished top 10 in championship point standings 150 times.

 Curb's father Charles was an FBI agent.
 Curb is married to the former Linda Dunphy, daughter of famed Southern California television news anchor Jerry Dunphy.
 Curb and his wife have two adult daughters, Megan Carole and Courtney.
 They have six grandchildren Catie, Brandon, Ethan and Connor Michael Cox and Caroline and Carter Curb Childress.
 Curb has been honored as Father of the Year by the National Father's Day Council.
-In 2006, he received the lifetime achievement award at the annual Los Angeles Music Awards.
+In 2006, he received the lifetime achievement award at the annual Los Angeles Music Awards and in 2018 received the Lifetime Achievement Award from F.A.M.E. in Las Vegas.
 Curb was honored as Nashvillian of the Year and he received his star on Nashville's Music City Walk of Fame.
 Curb has also received his star on the historic Hollywood Walk of Fame.